ryan-mcclue/musings/notes.md

-Have helper function for begin, update and end statistic with value Now we have max, loop over again to generate graph height scale and say red colour scale Alternatively we could have absolute height scale, e.g `total / 0.033f`
+Have helper function for begin, update and end statistic with value Now we have max, loop over again to generate graph height scale and say red colour scale Alternatively we could have absolute height scale, e.g `total / 0.033f` (So in drawing, will typically have 'raw' structures that just have data, and will then loop over these again to generate relationships to actually draw from etc.)

 (TODO: UI have layout and font information...)
 Drawing have left_edge, top_edge